 As our news cycle, grocery store shelves, and casual conversations are ransacked by COVID-19, infection rates rise and international restrictions tighten.
-Normal people across the globe attempt to find the middle-ground between mass hysteria and gross negligence.
-In the wake of closed entertainment facilities, canceled gatherings, restaurant bans and gyms, many have found the importance of simple pleasures such as outdoor recreation and other aspects of normalcy.
-We have been forced to reexamine what we consider essential for our health, safety and wellbeing, what we may have taken for granted, and what we may be okay living without even after this fades away.
+Normal people across the globe attempt to find the middle ground between mass hysteria and gross negligence.
+In the wake of closed entertainment facilities, canceled gatherings, restaurant bans, and gyms, many have found the importance of simple pleasures such as outdoor recreation and other aspects of normalcy.
+We have been forced to reexamine what we consider essential for our health, safety, and well-being, what we may have taken for granted, and what we may be okay living without even after this fades away.

-As we experience cabin fever, exhaust the Netflix catalog, run out of cabinets to reorganize and furniture to refinish, many are seeking curve-flattening recreational alternatives, turning to a refuge sportsmen have long been acquainted with: the great outdoors.
+As we experience cabin fever, exhaust the Netflix catalog, and run out of cabinets to reorganize and furniture to refinish, many are seeking curve-flattening recreational alternatives, turning to a refuge sportsmen have long been acquainted with: the great outdoors.
 Most areas do not currently have restrictions against safe and distanced outdoor recreation and spending active time in the sun and open air can help to combat the woes of cabin fever.
 In fact, a minimum of 10 minutes daily of outdoor activity has long been considered integral to maintaining a healthy mind and body.

 Acceptable, social distancing outdoor recreation and activities: